HosseinEbrahimiK/biof501-project/README.md

 The outputs of the workflow can be found under the ``results`` folder.
 When executing the pipeline, these results will be available after running ``visualization``, ``identify_genes``, and ``diff_expression_visualize``.
 The major outputs and their description of this pipeline are:

+* ``upregulated.txt``: List of genes that statistically significantly up-expressed in Leukemia cells compared to normal cells.
+This output list is a part of the ``identify_genes`` module.

+* ``downregulated.txt``: List of genes that statistically significantly down-expressed in Leukemia cells compared to normal cells.
+This output list is a part of the ``identify_genes`` module.

 * ``boxplot.pdf``: To make sure that the data is normalized and pre-processed.
 The workflow creates a box plot where the samples are at the x-axis and gene expression level on the y-axis.
 Users can make sure of pre-process step by seeing if across samples the statistics are equal or not.
 As you can see from the below figure, the median and the upper and lower quantile of samples are similar.
 This output is a part of the `visualization` module.

 <p align="center">